-Economic Impact Study for NeighborWorks® Alliance of Wisconsin
+Economic Impact Study for NeighborWorks® Alliance of Wisconsin from 2015-2017

 The major findings of the report include:

-- Quality of life improves.
+Quality of life improves.
 Although harder to quantify, the job creation, and tax revenue benefits from the stability of homeownership activities and programming has a broad effect in other areas such as community development, public safety and small business support.